waggyz/femera-mini-app/README.md

  * `make unit-test`

 Then, build and check the executable `femera-<cpumodel>-gcc` using the make target `femera-mini`.
 If you have Gmsh 2.x mesh files of your models, you'll need a mesh file format converter. *WARNING* The OpenMP converter does not work (race conditions).
-Instead, compile the single-core serial converter `gmsh2fmr-ser`.
-These, and a minimal, quiet version of femera, `femerq`,  can be built with:
+Instead, compile the single-core serial converter `gmsh2fmr`.
+These, a minimal, quiet version of femera, `femerq`, can be built with:

 ```bash